Aldo Benini

 2004 - "A brief glimpse at Aldo's workbench" was meant to help friends understand what I was doing within the Global Landmine Survey, with an illustration from Vietnam.
 However, my facade of cold statistics was broken when citizens of a commune under survey objected: "Your map is wrong.
 We know this, because the bombs fell on the neighboring village, not us.
 They killed every one – men, women and children."

 1998 / 2007 - "The Railway as a Metaphor of Swiss Society".
 After nearly ten years in print my “Modern Switzerland: A Volume in the Comparative Societies Series” (McGraw-Hill 1998) has been pulled off the shelves.
-It concluding chapter took readers on a symbolic train journey across the country.
+Its concluding chapter took readers on a symbolic train journey across the country.
 I reproduce it here, augmented with some more recent photos and brief comments.

 1989 - "A Short Walk in Afghanistan" is the account of a seemingly futile chase after prisoners of war in which I, alongside several other ICRC delegates, took part in 1988.
 Tired, thirsty, and increasingly blind to outside signals, I narrowly avoided stepping on a landmine.
 This, and work on evacuation systems that would transport numerous freshly mine-injured Afghans, prefigured a deeper emotional rapport to my role that I was to find, ten years later, in the Global Landmine Survey.